 We believe that healing is always possible, and that by making space for change to happen, we can transform our most difficult challenges into our most precious opportunities for growth.

 The Lemon Tree brings us welcome shade on a sweltering day, divinely scented blossoms, uplifting fruit, cleansing oil, and yes, the invitation to transform a tough situation into something a little magical.

 Couldn’t we all use a little of that?

 Photo credit: @cesar_rodriiguez

-I believe in the ability of Pilates, acupuncture, nutrition, and other wellness practices to dramatically change lives, and my teaching emphasizes the holistic and transformative benefits of Pilates, approaching the method as a healing modality.
+I believe in the ability of holistic healing practices to change lives, and my teaching emphasizes the holistic and transformative benefits of Pilates, approaching the method as a healing modality.
 I strive in my teaching to help people feel their full potential.
-I have held a comprehensive certification with Peak Pilates since 2006, and act as a mentor to several gifted instructors.

 I now combine my love of movement and food with this broad knowledge base in integrative health education to help my clients live and move with connected joy.